-From the wrecked schooner, they then set about salvaging the materials and supplies from the boat and while they lived in a tent made of the salvaged canvas sails, they built a small house and crude furnishings from driftwood and wreckage from the boat.
+From the wrecked schooner, they set about salvaging the materials and supplies from the boat, and while they lived in a tent made of the salvaged canvas sails, they built a small house and crude furnishings from driftwood and wreckage from the boat.
 Though stranded, they fell in love with the island, and when a rescue vessel finally arrived, they refused to leave.

 John soon built a small boat that allowed him to travel back and forth to the mainland, where he purchased a few head of cattle.
 The family also subsisted on fishing and a small garden that Mrs. Singer planted.

-The Singers not only survived, but prospered and four years later, in 1851, they bought the old Santa Cruz Ranch from the Padre José Nicolás Ballí estate, which had been awarded to Balli in 1829 by a Mexican Land Grant.
+The Singers not only survived but prospered, and four years later, in 1851, they bought the old Santa Cruz Ranch from the Padre José Nicolás Ballí estate, which had been awarded to Balli in 1829 by a Mexican Land Grant.

-The Singers then lived at Flour Bluff, south of Corpus Christi before moving to Brazos Island.
+The Singers then lived at Flour Bluff, south of Corpus Christi, before moving to Brazos Island.
 In the meantime, Federal troops occupied their Las Cruces ranch, subsisting on the Singer cattle.
 Finally, when the war was over, the Singers were allowed to return to Padre Island, only to find that their house had been torn down by the Union sailors and used for firewood.
-Furthermore, the island had been hit by a hurricane during his absence and as he searched for “money hill,” it was not to be found.
+Furthermore, the island had been hit by a hurricane during his absence, and as he searched for “money hill,” it was not to be found.
 Wind, water, and shifting sand had erased the landmarks and changed the entire landscape of the island.

 When Mrs. Singer died in 1866, John first went to Honduras for a time before returning, collecting his family, and moving to New Orleans.
 Singer returned to Padre Island on at least two occasions with his oldest son, Alexander, trying again to find “money hill” and the buried treasure.
 However, he failed.
 John Singer died, an impoverished man in Mississippi in 1877, without the treasure ever having been recovered.

 Today, many believe that the lost cache remains on the island somewhere at the southernmost tip.
-Other tales say that Singer also buried another cache between two small oak trees.
+Other tales say that Singer buried another cache between two small oak trees.